 In October of 1948, H.V.F.D. acquired a new 600 gallon Ford Pumper & Tank Truck for fighting rural structure fires and forest fires.
 They had raised $3,900 toward the cost of the new engine when a local citizen stepped forward with an offer to loan the department the necessary remaining amount for delivery.
 They also purchased more hose, pack pumps, axes, spades; all much needed equipment for fighting forest fires.

-Up until 1949, the 2 Fire Trucks and some of their firefighting equipment were kept in the basement of the Skateland Roller Skating Rink on Mill Street owned by Rae Randlett as the newly acquired Fairgrieve Building wasn’t able to support the weight of the trucks nor was it physically positioned to do so.
+Up until 1949, the 2 Fire Trucks and some of the firefighting equipment were kept in the basement of the Skateland Roller Skating Rink on Mill Street owned by Rae Randlett as the newly acquired Fairgrieve Building wasn’t able to support the weight of the trucks nor was it physically positioned to do so.
 The Firemen still held their meetings at Hubbard Avenue but their building literally needed to be rearranged for their use.